Expert Advice on Preparing Your Child for NAPLAN

 NAPLAN measures the reading, writing, spelling, grammar and numeracy skills of students in Years 3, 5, 7 and 9.
 It is designed to test higher-order problem solving and interpretation skills.
 The purpose is to determine if educational programs are giving students the critical foundation they need to succeed.

 NAPLAN tests skills that have been developed over time through learning programs and ‘cramming’ for the test is pointless.
-Experts claim that too much preparation can be detrimental, but there are several things you can do help your child perform well on the day.
+Experts claim that too much preparation can be detrimental, but there are several things you can do to help your child perform well on the day.

 While students receive individual results for NAPLAN, the test does not replace school-based assessments and only provides an overall snapshot of each child’s progress.
 Its purpose is to help educators design a curriculum that meets students’ needs and to identify areas for improvement in the school system.
 Students should be encouraged to see the test as a normal part of the school calendar rather than a major event requiring extensive preparation.